A Pathway for Expedited Reimbursement in the German Medical Device Market

-According to section 92 of the law to strengthen healthcare services under the statutory health insurance (SHI healthcare strengthening act - SHI VSG), enacted by the German Bundestag on June 11, 2015, the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA) wishes to encourage new forms of healthcare that go beyond the current standard of care.
-To do so, it plans to establish an 'Innovation Fund', which will provide funding for particular projects.
-Such projects should improve cross-sectoral healthcare services and present sufficient potential to be incorporated permanently into the healthcare system.
+According to section 92 of the law to strengthen healthcare services under the statutory health insurance (SHI healthcare strengthening act - SHI VSG), enacted by the German Bundestag on June 11, 2015, the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA) indicated its desire to encourage new forms of healthcare that go beyond the current standard of care.

 The Federal Insurance Office (Bundesversicherungsamt) will collect and manage the Innovation Fund, and allocate funding based on the decisions of the Innovation Committee (Innovationsausschusses), which will be formed by the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA) by January 1st, 2016.